Family Day Events

 Come down to the lake to have free skating lessons on Natrel Rink, rinkside dance breaks, emerging DJs, a fireside outdoor lounge and more.

-The Royal Ontario Museum celebrates Canada’s rich multicultural landscape with musical performances and special hands-on activities.
-Runs from 11:00 a.m. to 4:00 p.m., February 19.
+The Royal Ontario Museum celebrates rich multicultural landscapes with musical performances and special hands-on activities and more interactive fun for Family Day Weekend.

 Bring your family and friends for a free skate at the “Cathedral of Hockey.”
-Formerly Maple Leaf Gardens, the Mattamy Athletic Centre opens up the ice from 1 p.m. to 4 p.m. on February 19.
+Formerly Maple Leaf Gardens, the Mattamy Athletic Centre opens up the ice for skaters of all ages.

-This three-day show has something fun for every child 12 years old and under, with a new line-up of rides for 2018!
-Also enjoy face painting, pony rides, petting zoo and carnival games.
-Free parking.
-February 17 to 19.
+This three-day show has something fun for every child 12 years old and under, with a new line-up of rides for 2019!
+You and your family can enjoy inflatable attractions, face painting, pony rides, petting zoo, carnival games and much more.

 Explore the past of Toronto by touring a historic kitchen and sampling baking from the hearth.
 Take part in hands-on activities, pop-up shows and multi-dimensional exhibits.
 Complete the experience with some delicious hot chocolate and a roaring fire.

 Young People’s Theatre presents: We Are All Treaty People.
 A story about an Indigenous child and a white child not being allowed to be friends.
 Using history, song, story, dance and puppetry, this inspiring production provides the power of friendship and understanding of different cultures.

 Looking for entertainment for the whole family?
 Second City’s Improv Showdown is specifically designed for kids to shout out improv suggestions and roar with laughter as the teams work hard to win your votes.